CollabPortals

 • Read-only for reporters: Status, resolution date, resolution summary

 This means reporters see a clean, relevant view while your team has full operational data in the same Airtable table.
+For reporters with a long history of tickets, turn on filter, search and sort controls so they can filter their issues by status and search them instead of scrolling.

 Frequently Asked Questions